 Valentine’s Day.
 The worst day of the year to run a restaurant.
 Not only would I much rather be at home with my other half enjoying a romantic evening for two, but EVERYTHING about owning a restaurant on Valentine’s Day sucks.
 So just for your information, here is what every restaurateur will be thinking of on Tuesday about your wonderful, romantic dinner a deux.

-7. Proposals.
-Take my advice, if you’re thinking of proposing to your girlfriend on Valentine’s Day, then don’t.
+Take my advice, if you’re thinking of proposing to your girlfriend or boyfriend on Valentine’s Day, then don’t.
 It will become a millstone round your neck for the rest of your life as you constantly strive to be twice as romantic to make up for the fact that you are cheating her out of an extra anniversary dinner every year.
 Trust me, I know.